-The Environment Agency treats the New Reach as an important element of the flood alleviation for Halesworth and dredges it approximately every 7 years.
-In most cases they assume that the adjacent landowners own to the centre of the watercourse but because of the Village Green registration this is not the case of the New Reach.
+The Environment Agency

+treats the New Reach as an important element of the flood alleviation for Halesworth and used to dredge it approximately every 7 years.
+In most cases they assumed that the adjacent landowners own to the centre of the watercourse but because of the Village Green registration this is not the case of the New Reach.

 In 2002 we applied to the Environment Agency for, and were granted, Land Drainage Consent to raise the water level by 18" in the New Reach upstream of White Bridge, between April and September each year.
-The boards have stayed in place ever since but are beginning to decay.
+The boards have stayed in place ever since and were replaced with the active assistance of the EA.
+(They provided the boards).